backdrop-contrib/text_sitemap/README.md

 Text sitemap
 ============

-Creates a list of URLs to pages in a Backdrop site for indexing by search engines.
+Creates a virtual sitemap.txt file for indexing by search engines.

 Text sitemaps are supported by [Google Webmaster Tools](https://support.google.com/webmasters/answer/183668?hl=en) and [Bing](https://www.bing.com/webmaster/help/how-to-submit-sitemaps-82a15bd4).

 If you use this module, and want to override listing a specific node, you could use robots.txt to make an exclusion or unpublish it.

+Note that the sitemap.txt file is cached so may not reflect new content until after one of Backdrop's routine cache flushes.

 Configuration
 -------------